 One of the ways she assesses this is by asking potential hires if they’ve ever worked for a woman of color before.
 She notes, “You get real answers from people one way or another.”
 She says, “They have to understand that they’re working for a woman of color with decision-making authority—it’s different!”

 For Rivera, supporting women of color leaders also means that her role is often to act like a buffer between her and her team, so that she can focus on leading.
 She says, “Too often, when women of color are the leaders, we expect them to do everything.
 We want them to manage the emotional labor.
-We want then to create the systems.
-We want then to execute the work.”
+We want them to create the systems.
+We want them to execute the work.”